Rokeby

 Rokeby has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable projects include Lauderdale Primary School, Cambridge-Clarence Recycled Water Interconnector, Droughty Peninsula Structure Plan, and Tasman Highway Duplication Project.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects likely to impact this area: Lauderdale Primary School project and Cambridge-Clarence Recycled Water Interconnector project.
+Other notable projects include Droughty Peninsula Structure Plan and Tasman Highway Duplication Project, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.